snakemake/snakemake-executor-plugin-googlebatch/docs/further.md

 On a n1-* family machine type, gpu_nvidia=1 will trigger a "nvidia-tesla-t4" gpu by default.

-It's possible to change the gpu type directly using the a machine compatible label: e.g. nvidia_gpu='nvidia-tesla-v100'
+It's possible to change the gpu type directly using a machine-compatible label: e.g. nvidia_gpu='nvidia-tesla-v100'

 ### Step Options